Bria-AI/agent/README.md

     }
 ]
 ```
-4. Run "agent/aws_jumpstart/run.sh", this will trigger another cloudformation to install the agent
+4. Run `install.sh`, this will trigger another cloudformation to install the agent
 ```YML
 # Make sure the user running the script have at least the following policy
 ...